Code-Institute-Submissions/P-L-Services/README.md

 ## Initial release features
 Based on importance/feasability analysis the following features will be available in the initial release:

-- At a glance information on issues affecting laboratory performance/capability to produce results
 - Look up section which provides information on the most common lab tests/profiles, outlines which sample types are suitable, which bottles/containers should be used and what the normal time to result availability should be
-- Gallery page with images and videos of each laboratory department showcasing it's work and
+- Gallery page with images of each laboratory department showcasing it's work
 - Contact us page with a form on which the user can specify which department they wish to contact, what they would like to discuss, how they should be contacted and what the urgency of the enquiry
 - The site should have clear navigation section to guide the user and should link to any relevant external websites/social media links of the organisation